Crazykev/Leetcode/README.md

 # Leetcode
-Personal solution of Leetcode problems, with some document maybe.
+Personal solution of Leetcode problems, with some documents maybe.